elmtree-askmo/cloudcannon-app/content/learn/education-studies/how-do-desire2learn-d2l-features-support-course-administration-and-content-delivery.md

 url: /learn/education-studies/questions/how-do-desire2learn-d2l-features-support-course-administration-and-content-delivery
 score: -1.0
 related_article1:
-    id: 166896
+    id: 166901
-    title: How can trend analysis be used to interpret data effectively?
+    title: >-
+        What are the principles of active learning and how do they engage students in meaningful activities?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-can-trend-analysis-be-used-to-interpret-data-effectively
+    url: /learn/education-studies/questions/what-are-the-principles-of-active-learning-and-how-do-they-engage-students-in-meaningful-activities
 related_article2:
     id: 166901
+    title: >-
-    title: What are the principles of active learning and how do they engage students in meaningful activities?
+        What are the principles of active learning and how do they engage students in meaningful activities?
     subject: Education Studies
     url: /learn/education-studies/questions/what-are-the-principles-of-active-learning-and-how-do-they-engage-students-in-meaningful-activities
 related_article3:
-    id: 166898
+    id: 166897
-    title: How do learning objectives guide student study practices and enhance understanding?
+    title: >-
+        Why is it important for learning objectives to be clear and specific, and how should they align with assessments?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-do-learning-objectives-guide-student-study-practices-and-enhance-understanding
+    url: /learn/education-studies/questions/why-is-it-important-for-learning-objectives-to-be-clear-and-specific-and-how-should-they-align-with-assessments
 related_article4:
-    id: 166897
+    id: 166895
-    title: Why is it important for learning objectives to be clear and specific, and how should they align with assessments?
+    title: >-
+        What are the key components of a graph and why are they important for data interpretation?
     subject: Education Studies
-    url: /learn/education-studies/questions/why-is-it-important-for-learning-objectives-to-be-clear-and-specific-and-how-should-they-align-with-assessments
+    url: /learn/education-studies/questions/what-are-the-key-components-of-a-graph-and-why-are-they-important-for-data-interpretation
 related_article5:
-    id: 166898
+    id: 166903
-    title: How do learning objectives guide student study practices and enhance understanding?
+    title: >-
+        What is the relationship between attendance and GPA, and why is regular attendance important?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-do-learning-objectives-guide-student-study-practices-and-enhance-understanding
+    url: /learn/education-studies/questions/what-is-the-relationship-between-attendance-and-gpa-and-why-is-regular-attendance-important
 ---

 &nbsp;